 “Maps” by Aleksandra Mizielińska and Daniel Mizieliński (Big Picture Press, 2015, in Poland: Wydawnictwo Dwie Siostry, Warsaw 2015)

 Ever since me and my brother were children, the world atlas was our favourite book.
 We could spend hours on analysing maps, searching for mountains, rivers and capitals, dreaming of going one day to China (not yet), the US (checked!), India (checked!) or South Africa (not yet).
 Or to many other places.
 Nowadays travelling is much easier and world atlases are even more entertaining.

 “Maps” are perfect for children and have already become one of my son’s favourite books (and ours – his parents – too).
-Whenever he want to get to know, where King Julien (a lemur from one of cartoons), Masha and the Bear (characters from a fantastic Russian cartoon) or panda bears live, we can show him perfect pictures in this illustrated atlas of the world.
-We can how him drawings of his favourite pizza on the map of Italy and we can explain the most popular names in various countries (it is all shown on the maps!).
+Whenever he wants to get to know where King Julien (a lemur from the “Madagascar” cartoon), Masha and the Bear (characters from a fantastic Russian cartoon) or panda bears live, we can show him perfect pictures in this illustrated atlas of the world.
+We can show him drawings of his favourite pizza on the map of Italy and we can explain the most popular names in various countries (it is all shown on the maps!).

 Adults also learn a lot from this illustrated world atlas.
 I am pretty sure that the Duke and Duchess of Cambridge spend their evenings on telling stories based on “Maps” to their children – they received it as a gift during the July visit in Poland.

 “Sapiens.
 A Brief History of Humankind” by Yuval Noah Harari (Vintage Digital, 2014, in Poland: Dom Wydawniczy PWN, Warsaw 2014)